Start

 During my second semester, I worked on improving my money management skills and developed stronger relationships with two of my roommates who are.

 I started out small, preparing stir fries with whatever I could find in the box.
 Next, I would roast veggies and look for additions for the seasonal foods we received in the box.
 Naturally, my cravings for the foods I would eat at home—my mother’s African cuisine and New Mexican food—grew stronger the longer I was away from home and the more I started cooking.
-My roommates thought I was crazy when I talked about green chilies recipes.
+My roommates thought I was over enthusiastic when I talked about green chilies recipes.
 My mother assumed I had developed a culinary addiction when I began to ask her for recipes of foods I was craving.
 In reality, though, my need for food increased when I was living alone abroad.
 Of course, I began to.

 For me, cooking today recipes today is a really spiritual experience, especially when I’m making African food.
 Grotowski describes how he was able to grasp the entirety of history through a variety of chants and rites he experienced while visiting Haiti.
 I feel like I can access my entire past when I cook.
 I have a strong sense of ancestral connection.
 I cease to be myself, and I am every culinary woman who has come before me.